 It’s not really easy to do exactly.
 You can use a magnifying glass but don’t stress much if you can’t get the fabric exactly lined up with everything perfectly on grain.
 Knits are forgiving fabric and as long as you are close enough to the grainline, your final garment will be fine.

-I cut the selvages because they are pulling the fabric out of flat shape.
+I cut the selvages because they are pulling the fabric out of a flat shape.

 I smooth the fabric on the cutting board so it’s completely flat and there are no “bubbles”.